ksvan/node-red-contrib-komfovent/komfnodes/reverse.md

 - om-8 is holidays (timed, date intervall)
 - oc-1 is eco control mode
 - oc-2 is auto control mode
-- omo is current operational level of the fan, also in case of running auto.
+- omo is current operational level of the fan, also in case of running auto

-om-x fields are shown with a property data-selected="1" is currently active, but no property if not active. oc-x fields are shown with the same property if selected, but also set to 0 if not active.

 #### Operations schedules
 - so-2 is woorking week